rtshkmr/robotics/README.md

 last updated Tue Jun 16 11:42:36 +08 2020

 # Simulation for Robotics
-summer 2020 ARC simulations for nvidia's isaac_sdk.
+Summer 2020 ARC simulations for Nvidia's isaac_sdk.
 This document serves as a basic installation/quickstart guide.
 The relevant commands have been extracted out, please follow the links provided for further reading if required.

 ![laikago](./assets/screenshots/lol.jpg)